Contents Home Map

 Such an alphabet would not be suited for practical statistical analyses, but it would allow researchers to define, use and experiment with their own alphabets.
 How one would arrive at this alphabet from the digital images is not yet clear.
 At least theoretically, this rendition of the text using a 'super alphabet' can be the third level of abstraction.

-While a definitive Super Translitation Alphabet (STA) would be defined after a renewed transliteration effort, undoubtedly including numerous new characters, it is already possible to define such an alphabet as a superset of all existing transliteration alphabets.
-This effort has been done, and after an iterative procedure, I have defined such an alphabet, which is referred to as "STA-1" or just simply "STA".
+While a definitive Super Translitation Alphabet (STA) would be defined after a renewed transliteration effort, ndoubtedly including numerous new characters, it is already possible to define a 'reduced' version of such an alphabet as a superset of all existing transliteration alphabets.
+This effort has been made, and after an iterative procedure, I have defined such an alphabet, which is referred to as "STA-1" or just simply "STA".
 It was achieved after an iterative process.

-This effort was first presented at the 2022 online Voynich MS conference (6), where the alphabet was still preliminary, while its final state is described in more detail on a dedicated page at this site.
+This effort was first presented at the 2022 online Voynich MS conference (6), where the alphabet was still preliminary.
+Its final state is described in more detail on a dedicated page at this site.

 (2) How to store the transliteration data